Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/README.md

 Before we pull down credentials from AKS make sure you have `kubectl` CLI locally.

-> If you do not have `kubectl` installed yet, you can run the following command to install it using Azure CLI command: `az aks install-cli`
+> If you do not have `kubectl` installed yet, run the `az aks install-cli` to install it using Azure CLI.

 Run the following command to download credential for `kubectl` CLI: